New member, or existing member new to paddlesports? Please email: Mandy at paddlesports.enquiries@dartmouthyachtclub.co.uk

 Safety matters

-DYC organized paddles are not always led by qualified instructors.
-Instead an experienced club member may lead.
+DYC organized paddles are always led by qualified Coach or Sea Kayak Leader.
 Members are expected to stay with the group.
 Do not paddle off out of communication distance.
 See the risk assessment further down of this page for more safety information.

 Welfare officer: The club has a welfare officer, Kate Brown, a former commodore, who can be contacted using the email address safeguarding@dartmouthyachtclub.co.uk .
 Your email will be forwarded directly to the welfare officer.
 The club has adopted the RYA safeguarding policy for both kayaking and sailing.